muziejus/wandering-rocks/README.md

 * Ngai, Sianne. _Our Aesthetic Categories: Zany, Cute, Interesting_.
 Cambridge, MA: Harvard UP, 2012.

 * Soja, Edward. _Thirdspace: Journeys to Los Angeles and Other Real-and-Imagined Places_.
 Cambridge, MA: Blackwell, 1996.

+* Watt, Ian. _The Rise of the Novel_.
+Berkeley: U of California P, 2001.

 * Woloch, Alex. _The One vs. the Many: Minor Characters and the Space of the Protagonist_.
 Princeton: Princeton UP, 2003.